Cimbali/pympress/README.md

 - **Go To Slide**: To jump to a selected slide without flashing through the whole presentation on the projector, press `G` or click the "current  slide" box.

   A spin box will appear, and you will be able to navigate through your slides in the presenter window only by scrolling your mouse, with the `Home`/`Up`/`Down`/`End` keys, with the + and - buttons of the spin box, or simply by typing in the number of the slide.
 Press `Enter` to validate going to the new slide or `Esc` to cancel.
 - **Estimated talk time**: Click the `Time estimation` box and set your planned talk duration.
-You can also pass this on the command line through the `-ett` flag.
 The color will allow you to see at a glance how much time you have left.
 - **Adjust screen centering**: If your slides' form factor doesn't fit the projectors' and you don't want the slide centered in the window, use the "Screen Center" option in the "Presentation" menu.
 - **Resize Current/Next slide**: You can drag the bar between both slides on the Presenter window to adjust their relative sizes to your liking.
 - **Preferences**: Some of your choices are saved in a configuration file, in *~/.config/pympress* or *~/.pympress* on linux, and in *%APPDATA%/pympress.ini* on windows.
 - **Cache**: For efficiency, Pympress caches rendered pages (up to 200 by default).
 If this is too memory consuming for you, you can change this number in the configuration file.

+## Command line arguments

+-  `-h, --help`: Shows a list of all command line arguments.
+- `-t mm[:ss], --talk-time=mm[:ss]`: The estimated (intended) talk time in minutes and optionally seconds.
+- `-n position, --notes=position`: Set the position of notes on the pdf page (none, left, right, top, or bottom).
+Overrides the detection from the file.
+- `--log=level`: Set level of verbosity in log file (DEBUG, INFO, WARNING, ERROR).

 # Dependencies